to THE MAIN WEBSITE

 A NOTE TO

 Engagement sessions can take place anywhere from immediately following a proposal to just a few days before the wedding.
-We’ve found that there isn’t a “good” or “bad” time to take your photos.
-We normally plan sessions based on a particular “look” a couple has in mind, spring flowers for example, or based on schedules.
+I have found that there isn’t a “good” or “bad” time to take your photos.
+I normally plan sessions based on a particular “look” a couple has in mind, spring flowers for example, or based on schedules.

-Sessions typically last about an hour and a half and when when we can—we love to begin sessions about two hours before sunset.
-We prefer to shoot when the sun is lower in the sky to avoid harsh shadows and bright sun patches.
+Sessions typically last about an hour and a half and when I can—I love to begin sessions about two hours before sunset.
+I prefer to shoot when the sun is lower in the sky to avoid harsh shadows and bright sun patches.
 The first two hours after sunrise is also an ideal time to shoot.

 A few things to keep in mind during each season: